opensafely-core/ehrql/docs/dummy-data.md

 ```

 When running outside of a secure EHR vendor environment (e.g. on your
-own computer or in the automated tests on Github), Data Builder
+own computer or in the automated tests on Github), ehrQL
 will use this dummy dataset instead of attempting to retrieve real
 patient data.
 It will copy the data to the same `--output` filename as it will use for